sadhikatadinada/sadhikatadinada/README.md

-- 👋 Hi, I’m @sadhikatadinada
+- 👋 Hi, I’m Sadhika
-- 👀 I’m interested in Economics, CS and Music
+- 👀 I’m interested in Economics and CS
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning Data Analysis & Visualisation using Python
-- 💞️ I’m looking to collaborate on Opensource projects
+- 💞️ I’m looking to collaborate on opensource projects and research work
-- 📫 How to reach me: N/A
+- 📫 How to reach me: sadhikat.lsr@gmail.com

 <!---
 sadhikatadinada/sadhikatadinada is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.